 St Germans - The Village

-St Germans is a picturescque village within the Tamar Valley Area of Outstanding Natural Beauty in South East Cornwall, UK.
+St Germans is a picturesque village within the Tamar Valley Area of Outstanding Natural Beauty in South East Cornwall, UK.
 The railway station and Railholiday are within the beautiful St Germans Conservation Area which owes much of it's character to the ancient Port Eliot estate which adjoins it.
-The coast with its beaches, fishing villages, magnificent cliffs and coastal footpath is only four miles away and many places are accessible by train or bus.
+The south coast with its beaches, fishing villages, magnificent cliffs and coastal footpath is only four miles away and many places are accessible by train or bus.

-The quay, with the viaduct towering above it is a popular spot for relaxing and bird watching - the Lynher estuary here is designated as a Site of Special Scientific Interest.
+The quay, with its towering viaduct, is a popular spot for relaxing and bird watching.
+The Lynher estuary here is designated as a Site of Special Scientific Interest.
 There is a lovely circular short walk from the railway station down to the quay and along the estuary through woodland, passing under the viaduct.
-Other village highlights include a row of alms houses built during the reign of Queen Elizabeth I and a terrace of former police houses complete with cells built in the 1850's.
+Village highlights include a row of alms houses built during the reign of Queen Elizabeth I and a terrace of former police houses complete with cells built in the 1850’s.

-Only a ten minute reasonably level walk from Railholiday is a great village pub, The Eliot Arms, (01503 232733) serving Cornish ales and excellent food.
+Only a ten minute reasonably level walk from Railholiday is our village pub, The Eliot Arms, (01503 232733) serving a selection of Cornish ales and food.

 Beside the Eliot Arms is the St Germans Community Shop and Post Office (01503 232887) a general store with an excellent range of stock including food, household supplies, newspapers and magazines, local products, alcohol and tobacco amongst many other things.
 It is open 7 days a week, from 8am til 1pm, then 3pm til 6pm on weekdays, and from 8 til 12 on Saturdays and 9 til 11 on Sundays.
 Closest to the cariages at only 150m is Scholars Restaurant and Wine Bar.
-This is located in the former St Germans School buildings dating from the 1800's.
+This is located in the characterful former St Germans School buildings dating from the 1800's.
 Scholars will deliver their home cooked food on plates to the carriages for no additional price, so this makes a good option if you want an evening in (or struggle with steps).
 There is also an excellent fish and chip van that visits on Mondays between 5 and 7pm.

 St Germans Railway Station was built in 1858 to a design by Brunel on the Great Western Railway main line from London to Penzance.
 It is served by 12 stopping trains per day each way including 3 direct London trains.
 Cornwall was fortunate in retaining most of its branch lines and it is easy to holiday without using the car at all.
 Please see our Transport Page for more information.